Gilbert Azibert

-Gilbert Azibert (born 1947) is a former French magistrate who was on the Court of Cassation.
+Gilbert Azibert (1947 – 16 June 2026) was a French magistrate who was on the Court of Cassation.

 Azibert was a co-defendant in the Nicolas Sarkozy corruption trial, along with former French President Nicolas Sarkozy and the president's former lawyer, Thierry Herzog.
 Like the other two defendants, Azibert would be convicted.

+Azibert died on 16 June 2026, at the age of 79.